This is our review of the Big Berkey Water Filter System.

 The Big Berkey is a great choice as this gravity countertop water filtration system can remove up to 99.99% of more than 200 water contaminants, doesn’t require installation, comes with powerful filters that can last years, is highly portable, and is made of high-quality materials.

-In this comprehensive Big Berkey Water Filter review, we will analyze the filtration capabilities, the system capacity & longevity, its flow rate, the installation & maintenance process, and discuss customer reviews and potential alternatives for this under-sink water filter system.
+In this comprehensive Big Berkey Water Filter review, we will analyze the filtration capabilities, the system capacity & longevity, its flow rate, the installation & maintenance process, and discuss customer reviews and potential alternatives for this water filter system.

 Let’s get started!

 The Big Berkey water filter is a gravity water filter that doesn’t require electricity or being directly connected to a water line to work.
 You only have to fill the upper chamber with water, and through the force of gravity, the water flows to the lower chamber passing through the filters, which remove its contaminants.